Reno, Nevada: Government

 Reno has a democratic municipal government.
 The city council is the core of the government, with seven members.
-Five of these council people represent districts of Reno, and are vetted in the primary by the citizens of each district.
+Six of these council people represent districts of Reno, and are vetted in the primary by the citizens of each district.
 In general, the top two vote earners in each ward make the ballot for the citywide election.
-The other two council members are the at-large member, who represents the entire city, and the mayor, who is elected by the people of the city.
+The mayor serves as the at-large member representing the entire city.
+A second at-large position existed until the creation of the city’s sixth ward in 2023.
 The council has several duties, including setting priorities for the city, promoting communication with the public, planning development, and redevelopment.

 There is an elected city attorney who is responsible for civil and criminal cases.
-The City Attorney represents the city government in court, and prosecutes misdemeanors.
+The City Attorney represents the city government in court and prosecutes misdemeanors.

-The city's charter calls for a council-manager form of government, meaning the council appoints only two positions, the city manager, who implements and enforces the policies and programs the council approves, and the city clerk.
+The city's charter calls for a council-manager form of government, meaning the council appoints only two positions: the city manager, who implements and enforces the policies and programs the council approves, and the city clerk.
 The city manager is in charge of the budget and workforce for all city programs.
 The city clerk, who records the proceedings of the council, makes appointments for the council, and makes sure efficient copying and printing services are available.

 In 2010, there was a ballot question asking whether the Reno city government and the Washoe County government should explore the idea of becoming one combined governmental body.
-Fifty-four percent of voters approved of the ballot measure to make an inquiry into consolidating the governments.
+Fifty-four percent of voters approved of the ballot measure to inquire into consolidating the governments.

 Fire department

-The city of Reno is protected by the Reno Fire Department (RFD) manning 14 fire stations.
+The Reno Fire Department (RFD) operates 15 fire stations.

-The Reno Fire Department (RFD) provides all-risk emergency service to the City of Reno residents.
+The RFD provides all-risk emergency service to the City of Reno residents.
 All-risk emergency service is the national model of municipal fire departments, providing the services needed in the most efficient way possible.

 The department provides paramedic-level service to the citizens and visitors of Reno.
-This is the highest level of emergency medical care available in the field.

-In addition to responding to fires, whether they occur in structures, vegetation/brush or vehicles, the fire department also provides rescue capabilities for almost any type of emergency situation.

-This includes quick and efficient emergency medical care for the citizens; a hazardous materials team capable of identifying unknown materials and controlling a release disaster; and preparedness and management of large-scale incidents.
+In addition to responding to fires, the fire department also provides rescue capabilities for almost any type of emergency.
+This includes emergency medical care for the citizens, a hazardous materials team capable of identifying unknown materials and controlling a release disaster, and management of large-scale incidents.

-Maintaining this level of service requires nearly constant training of personnel.
-This training maintains both the skills needed to operate safely in emergency environments and the physical fitness necessary to reduce the likelihood and severity of injuries.

-The minimum annual-training requirement to maintain firefighting and medical skills is 240 hours per year.
-Special teams and company-level drills add significantly to that number of hours.